My name is Ricardo, and I am from Portugal. In 2007, I broke both wrists after falling from a building. This is my story.

-- The plaster cast will stay on until the bone has healed, but the exact length of healing time depends on the type of fracture, whether it has damaged the surrounding tissues, and the age of the patient.
+- The plaster cast will stay on until the bone has healed, but the exact healing time length depends on the fracture type, whether it has damaged the surrounding tissues and the patient's age.

 - Your arm is often stiff and weak after being in a cast.
 Physiotherapy can be useful to help build up strength in the arm muscles and restore full movement, as in my case.
-However, this is rarely needed for children (guess I’m not a kid anymore!)
+However, this is rarely needed for children (I guess I'm not a kid anymore!)

 - There's a higher chance of re-breaking or cracking the bone once the plaster is removed, especially in children, so kids should avoid trampolines, bouncy castles, soft play areas, and contact sports for a further four to six weeks to be safe.2